lalomorales22/penguin-programming-game/README.md

 - Special thanks to all cyberpunk fiction that inspired this game
 - The THREE.js community for the amazing 3D web library
-- Meta AI for the Llama 3.3 model
-- Groq for their high-performance inference API
+- The Ollama team for their open-source AI infrastructure

 ---